-This affordable stick vacuum can do a little bit of everything, and it packs a surprising amount of wallop for such a lightweight machine
+This affordable stick RV vacuum can do a little bit of everything, and it packs a surprising amount of wallop for such a lightweight machine.

 It’s equally well-suited for use on a variety of other surfaces.
 It can get cobwebs out of window sills, dirt off steps, and Cheetos dust off upholstery (don’t ask how it got there).

 Transitioning between those different locations is a snap as well.
-The thing quickly converts from a stick to a hand vacuum, allowing you to get into nooks, crannies, and crevices with ease.
+The thing quickly converts from a stick to a handheld vacuum, allowing you to get into nooks, crannies, and crevices with ease.